Running Teleport on GCP | Teleport

 Storage: Cloud Firestore

-The Firestore backend uses real-time updates to keep individual Auth Servers in sync, and requires Firestore configured in native mode.
+The Firestore backend uses real-time updates to keep individual Auth Service instances in sync, and requires Firestore configured in native mode.

 To configure Teleport to store audit events in Firestore, add the following to

-the teleport section of your Auth Server's config file (by default it's
+the teleport section of your Auth Service's config file (by default it's

 /etc/teleport.yaml):